- Joe Turner

 In 1986, Danny LaPlante set in motion the series of events which he would be forever known for.
 LaPlante had obtained the phone number of a family’s address in the local area.
 It is likely that he burgled the house at some point and somehow retrieved the telephone number, although this is unconfirmed.
 The house belonged to a family of three – a father and his two daughters.

-The daughters, Annie Andrews and Jessica Andrews – both similar ages to LaPlante - began to converse with Danny via phone.
+The daughters, Tina (15) and Karen Bowen (9), began to converse with Danny via phone.
 LaPlante told them he had been given their number by a friend who went to the same school as them, and that he was a good-looking, athletic, blonde, well-educated boy who also lived in the area.
-Annie Andrews and Danny LaPlante became well acquainted after several phone calls, and so arranged to go out on a date one evening.
+Tina Bowen and Danny LaPlante became well acquainted after several phone calls, and so arranged to go out on a date one evening.

-When LaPlante arrived at Andrews’ doorstep, Andrews was shocked to discover that the boy she had been conversing with was the opposite of who he said he was.
+When LaPlante arrived at Bowens’ doorstep, Tina was shocked to discover that the boy she had been conversing with was the opposite of who he said he was.
 Instead of the athletic jock-type boy she was expecting, her blind date was a dishevelled, greasy, dark-haired boy with no attractive features whatsoever.
-Regardless, Andrews let LaPlante take her to the local fair.
-After just over an hour together, Andrews made her excuses and returned home.
+Regardless, Tina let LaPlante take her to the local fair.
+After just over an hour together, Tina made her excuses and returned home.

-It was during their date that LaPlante discovered that Annie and Jessica Andrews had recently lost their mother to cancer, leaving only their father to care for them.
-LaPlante allegedly took great interest regarding the details of Annie’s mother’s death – much more so than simple curiosity allowed for.
-Annie later claimed that it seemed as though LaPlante was obsessed with the death of her mother, continually questioning her on how she felt at the moment she died and how much she suffered.
+It was during their date that LaPlante discovered that Tina and Karen had recently lost their mother to cancer, leaving only their father to care for them.
+LaPlante allegedly took great interest regarding the details of Tina’s mother’s death – much more so than simple curiosity allowed for.
+Tina later claimed that it seemed as though LaPlante was obsessed with the death of her mother, continually questioning her on how she felt at the moment she died and how much she suffered.

-One evening, Annie and her sister attempted to contact their deceased mother by performing a séance in their basement.
+One evening, Tina and her sister attempted to contact their deceased mother by performing a séance in their baseent.
 They performed it purely out of teenage naivety, not really expecting anything to come from it.

-The girls’ father, Brian Andrews, believed that it was the girls themselves who were causing havoc in their own home.
-The girls claimed to him that they believed they had unknowingly allowed a vengeful ghost into their home, but Brian refused to believe such absurdity could be real.
+The girls’ father, Frank Bowen, believed that it was the girls themselves who were causing havoc in their own home.
+The girls claimed to him that they believed they had unknowingly allowed a vengeful ghost into their home, but Frank refused to believe such absurdity could be real.
 Instead, he highlighted the fact that his daughters were emotionally struggling with the death of their mother.

-One evening in January 1987, the strange knocking had begun while Jessica and Annie were alone in their front room.
+One evening in January 1987, the strange knocking had begun while Karen and Tina were alone in their front room.
 At this point, the constant tapping had become so commonplace that it was driving the girls to insanity.
 This particular evening, however, it seemed that the noises were not coming from the walls, but from the basement.

 Armed with a kitchen knife, the two girls warily made their way towards the source of the noise.
 As they crept down below their house, they were greeted with an ominous sight.
 Written in blood red on the basement wall was the message: “I’m in your room.
 Come and find me”.

 The girls fled the house without hesitation and called upon the assistance of a neighbour.
 They waited for their father to return home and told him of what they discovered.
-Brian Andrews, again believing that it was his daughters who were responsible for the defacement of his basement walls, ordered Annie and Jessica to undergo counselling to help them cope with what he believed was the source of their struggling mental state - the grief of losing their mother.
+Frank Bowen, again believing that it was his daughters who were responsible for the defacement of his basement walls, ordered Tina and Karen to undergo counselling to help them cope with what he believed was the source of their struggling mental state - the grief of losing their mother.

-The aftermath played out the same as before, with Brian Andrews placing the blame solely on Annie and Jessica.
+The aftermath played out the same as before, with Frank placing the blame solely on Tina and Karen.
 The girls had called him from a neighbour’s house to come home, and when he did, marched straight into his home to prove there was no one else inside.
-However, when Brian entered the house, he noticed that there had been further disarray than what his neighbour and the girls had previously claimed.
-It then became apparent that someone had been inside the house when Brian, the girls and their neighbour were all assembled elsewhere.
+However, when Frank entered the house, he noticed that there had been further disarray than what his neighbour and the girls had previously claimed.
+It then became apparent that someone had been inside the house when Frank, the girls and their neighbour were all assembled elsewhere.

-Brian entered Annie’s room alone.
+Frank entered Tina’s room alone.
 There, an additional message had been painted on the wall: “Marry me”.

-Then, on the other side of the room, Brian was greeted with an even more unnatural sight.
-A young boy stood dressed in the clothing of Brian’s deceased wife.
+Then, on the other side of the room, Frank was greeted with an even more unnatural sight.
+A young boy stood dressed in the clothing of Frank's deceased wife.
 He was wearing her make-up, a dress and blonde wig.
 In one of his hands was a hatchet.

 The young boy was Danny LaPlante.

-After discovering that each message had been written in ketchup, local police searched the house for clues of how LaPlante may have been able to access the house in the first place.
-One officer found a hidden crawlspace behind a cupboard which was built into the wall of Annie Andrews’ bedroom.
+After discovering that each message had been written in ketchup, local police searched the house for clues o how LaPlante may have been able to access the house in the first place.
+One officer found a hidden crawlspace behind a cupboard which was built into the wall of Tina’s bedroom.
 When the officer opened the hatch, he discovered Danny LaPlante curled up inside.

 The officers removed LaPlante from the crawlspace and placed him under arrest.

-It became clear that Danny LaPlante had been pretending to be the ghost of Annie and Jessica’s mother in order to torment them.
+It became clear that Danny LaPlante had been pretending to be the ghost of Tina and Karen’s mother in order to torment them.
 It is believed that LaPlante was planning on revealing himself to the girls whilst dressed as their dead mother, whether to genuinely pass himself off as her spirit or whether to terrify them remains unknown, however it was likely the latter.
-The fact he was wielding a hatchet at the time also suggests that Annie and Jessica Andrews made a lucky escape that night.
+The fact he was wielding a hatchet at the time also suggests that Tina and Karen Bowen made a lucky escape that night.

 For the following year, Danny LaPlante was placed into a juvenile facility where he remained until October 1987.
 Almost immediately following his release, LaPlante returned to his life of burglary.
 During one of his robberies in November of the same year, LaPlante obtained two handguns from a neighbour’s house.